* As an Amazon affiliate, this site earns from qualifying purchases.

 Always Safe in His Love

-Psalm 23:1-3A, 3B-4, 5, 6 reminds us that God cares for us like a shepherd.
-He gives us peace, leads us in the right direction, and brings rest to our souls.
-Even when life feels dark or scary, we do not need to be afraid.
-God walks beside us and gives us courage.
+Psalm 23:1-3A, 3B-4, 5, 6 reminds us that Jesus cares for us with a steady and faithful love.
+He leads us to peace and gives rest to our hearts.
+When life feels dark or uncertain, He stays beside us and gives us courage to keep going.

 Commemoration of All the Faithful Departed